 My friend Aimee has declared 2013 The Year of Organization!

 She’s starting with her desk and she’s on a budget.
-Her space is limited and asked me to make a small, wall hanging where she could keep her keys, business cards and paper clips within easy reach.
+Her space is limited and asked me to make a small, DIY wall organizer where she could keep her keys, business cards and paper clips within easy reach.

 First off I removed the knobs and the elastic straps from the boxes.
 I set the knobs aside but threw away the elastic.